GreyCardinal69/Fluence/README.md

     -   `while condition -> ...`
     -   `loop { ... if condition -> break; }`
     -   `for i = 0; i < N; i++ -> ...`
-    -   **Natural Language Loop:** A unique, readable way to loop a fixed number of times.
+    -   **Natural Language Loop:** A way to loop a fixed number of times.
         ```cs
         5 times { printl("Hello!"); }
         N = 10;